KMahoney/kmahoney.github.io/_posts/2015-06-27-immutable-data.markdown

      ORDER BY rev.slug, timestamp;
 {% endhighlight %}

-We'll aggregate the tags as a PostgreSQL array for convenience.
+Aggregate the tags as a PostgreSQL array for convenience.

 {% highlight sql %}
 CREATE VIEW logblog.article_tag_view AS